AleksandrGontcharov/ag-tech-mentorship/docs/specialized-topics/networking/progress.md

 sudo iptables -t nat -A POSTROUTING -o eth0 -s 192.168.2.128/26 -j SNAT --to-source your_public_ip
 ```

+These commands set up SNAT to translate the source IP addresses of the VMs connected to eth1, eth2, and eth3 to your public IP address when they access the internet.
+The -t nat flag specifies that we are working with the NAT table, and the POSTROUTING chain is where we add the SNAT rules.

 :::warning
 note that your_public_ip in this case will be the IP assigned to eth0, and would not be your actual public ip.
 :::